Get E-Book

 const freshConfig = require('./config');

-The backing object uses Object.create(null) for a small defensive reason.
-A normal {} object inherits from Object.prototype, where keys such as toString, constructor, and hasOwnProperty already exist.
-A file would have to resolve to a colliding cache key for this to count in practice, but a prototype-less object removes the edge case entirely.
+The cache object uses Object.create(null) for a small defensive reason.
+A normal object inherits keys such as toString, constructor, and hasOwnProperty from Object.prototype.
+A prototype-less object avoids inherited-key collisions entirely.

-The cache also connects to require.main. require.main points to the Module instance for the entry-point file, the file passed to node something.js.
-A CommonJS file can compare it with its own module object to decide whether it is being run directly or loaded as a dependency.
+require.main points to the Module instance for the entry file passed to node.
+A CommonJS file can compare that value with its own module object to decide whether it is being run directly.

 js